fuzzywalrus/sonoma-wallpaper-downloader/README.md

 This application's intent is a simple point-and-click interface for downloading the videos.
 There are no plans to extend beyond this functionality.

-I may pull the lists from Aerial as I noticed that they have yanked screen savers from Apple TV, as this would give users resolution options.
+I may pull the lists from Aerial as I noticed that they have yanked screen savers from Apple TV, as this would give users resolution options or use it to reverse engineer the URLs.
+(Needs further investigation).

 https://github.com/JohnCoates/Aerial/blob/master/Resources/Community/en.json

 https://github.com/JohnCoates/Aerial/blob/master/Aerial/Source/Models/ManifestLoader.swift

 https://github.com/JohnCoates/Aerial/blob/master/Aerial/Source/Models/Sources/SourceInfo.swift

 Since this is an Electron app, I apologize about the 190 MB+ size.